-Annual in-course teaching evaluations are recommended and an evaluation by the head or associate head semi-annually.
-The promotion dossier should include evidence of teaching effectiveness including a summary SRTE scores; placement of students advised; mentored student publications; impact of students' projects on professional practice; agency or company responses to the program/course.
-The candidate should describe each course developed, substantial revisions with explanation.
+The promotion dossier should include other evidence of teaching effectiveness including a summary of SRTE scores; placement of students advised; mentored student publications; impact of students' projects on professional practice; and agency or company responses to the program/course.
+The candidate should describe each course developed, and substantial revisions should have an explanation.
 The candidate should describe curriculum changes initiated/conducted as required by professional practice.
-The department head (or their designee) is encouraged to provide a written summary of SRTEs addressing the overall tone and key opinions.
+The subunit head (or their designee) is encouraged to provide a written summary of SRTE results addressing the overall tone and key opinions.